-SEATTLE -- The Renton man and former University of Washington football player accused in a fatal boat crash on Lake Washington pleaded not guilty Monday to homicide by watercraft and two counts of assault by watercraft.
+SEATTLE - SEATTLE -- The Renton man and former University of Washington football player accused in a fatal boat crash on Lake Washington pleaded not guilty Monday to homicide by watercraft and two counts of assault by watercraft.

 On July 16, Richard Hicks' powerboat rammed the sailboat Melissa Protz and friends were on, investigators said.
 Protz was killed and several others were hurt.